dayjiet/Project4JSON-XMLConverter/README.md

 Ensure that you have the necessary Java environment and JUnit framework set up to compile and run the project successfully.

 ## Contact Information
-For any questions, concerns, or suggestions regarding the JSON-XML converter project, please contact:
+If you have any questions, suggestions, or feedback regarding the Cinema Room Manager project, please contact:
-- Project Maintainer: ```Daulet Toganbayev```
+- Project Developer: ```Daulet Toganbayev```
 - Email: ```daulet.toganbayev@gmail.com```

-Feel free to reach out with any inquiries related to the project.
-Your feedback is valuable and contributes to the improvement of the JSON-XML converter.
+Feel free to reach out with any inquiries or contributions.
+Your input is highly appreciated!